ejr4mhs/node/week-4/workshop/README.md

 # Seattle Rental Market

 Today we'll be using the Plotly interface in Python to generate visualizations of the Seattle rental market, through Airbnb and Zillow data.
-If you're interested in other types of plots (line plots, choropleth, animations, etc), check out the Plotly Python documentation, as well as the Part I and Part II notebooks.
+If you're interested in other types of plots (line plots, choropleth, animations, etc), check out the Plotly Python documentation.

 ### Notes